TheOriginalBytePlayer/FlairGPTOllama/README.md

 OPENAI_API_KEY = "YOUR_OPENAI_KEY"
 ```

-## Edit the Prompt
-Inside run_scene_synthesis, after the title "Set the Prompt", edit scene_descriptor to be your desired room description.

 ## Run
-Run the notebook, if any cells fail to run, rerun.
-Optimisation cells can also be rerun.
+There are two options for running the code:
+1. run_scene_synthesis.ipynb
+2. scene_synthesis.py

+We recommend using the notebook (run_scene_synthesis.ipynb) if you would like to see outputs of constraints/re-run cells that fail due to LLM errors (hallucinations etc), or to rerun optimisations that give suboptimal results.
+Otherwise, run the .py file.

+For both options, please edit scene_descriptor to be your desired room description.
 The output can be found in Scene_Synthesis/Result_txt.
 Please note that object retrieval is not implemented in this work.

 ## Example Results